Industrial cyber security: identifying critical vulnerabilities in your infrastructure

 In 2024, the industrial sector accounted for 29% of ransomware attacks worldwide.
 A statistic that illustrates the extent to which connected factories have become prime targets for cybercriminals.
 Whether opportunistic actors, organised groups or state threats, all are now exploiting technical and human vulnerabilities within industrial environments.
 Identifying and correcting vulnerabilities has therefore become a strategic priority.

+A vulnerability in industrial cybersecurity is a weakness that an attacker can exploit to access or disrupt an OT system.
 It can stem from hardware, software, networks, or even human practices.
-Historically isolated, OT systems are now interconnected with IT systems,
+Historically isolated, OT systems are now interconnected with IT systems, increasing the surface exposed to threats.

 Attackers exploit these bridges to reach critical equipment through often overlooked weak points.
 Consequences may include: